The best ingredients

 Ara uses the finest ingredients.

-To ensure high quality, acrylic paint is made to its own unique recipe.
+To ensure high quality, the acrylic paint is made following unique recipe.

 Quality

 Ara uses the finest ingredients, including colour pure, lightfast pigments and a 100% pure non-yellowing acrylic emulsion.
-The pigments in Ara come from the paint factory of Old Holland Classic Colours.
-To ensure high quality, the acrylic paint is made there to their own unique recipe.
+The pigments in Ara colours come from the paint factory of Old Holland Classic Colours.
+To ensure high quality, the acrylic paint is made there according to a unique recipe.

 To ensure this high quality, we constantly test our acrylic paints.
 The result is a brilliant and highly durable acrylic paint.